sentclose/sentc-docs/docs/guide/advanced/backend-only.md

 ## Delete all user sessions

 This can be helpful when the user changes their password to force all devices to log out and in again.
-Keep in mind the devices that are logged in with device key and password to use the same from the device storage.
+Keep in mind the devices that are logged in with a device key and password to use the same from the device storage.

 delete request with endpoint: `https://api.sentc.com/api/v1/user/forced/sessions`